Medical LLM from Scratch

 Overview

-This project was part of an advanced NLP course at EPFL where the goal was to build a language model entirely from scratch — no pre-trained weights, no existing model architectures — and apply it to a practical domain.
-I chose the medical domain because of its high stakes and the unique challenges it presents for language models: factual accuracy, clinical reasoning, and patient safety.
+This was part of an advanced NLP course at EPFL — build a language model from scratch (no pre-trained weights, no existing architectures) and apply it to something real.
+I picked the medical domain because it's one of the hardest applications for LLMs: you need factual accuracy, clinical reasoning, and you really can't afford to hallucinate.

 What I Built